StancuFlorin/homelab/backup/README.md

 # Note
 - It's crucial to review and update `sync_config.conf` whenever directories or backup requirements change.
 - Regularly monitor backup logs and outputs to ensure backups are running smoothly and effectively.
+Check my [nginx](../nginx) and [homepage](../homepage) docker containers to see how I do it.